Richard Raaphorst: 2020s

-In 2020, Raaphorst attempted to revive his earlier abandoned project Worst Case Scenario by launching a crowdfunding campaign for a graphic novel adaptation of the story.
+In 2020, Raaphorst attempted to revive his abandoned project Worst Case Scenario by launching a crowdfunding campaign for a graphic novel adaptation of the story.
 It was later reported in early May 2023 that the completed 144-page graphic novel was presented at "Strips op de Markt", a comics market event.

-In 2021, Raaphorst, head of the special effects group Mad Scientists Movement, was enlisted by filmmaker Jan van Gorkum to contribute to the short film Shiny New World, for which he later received an award for special effects at the ToHorror Film Fest in Italy.
+In 2021, Raaphorst, head of the special effects group Mad Scientists Movement, was enlisted by filmmaker Jan van Gorkum to contribute to the short film Shiny New World.
+For his special effects work on the film, Raaphorst received an award at the ToHorror Film Fest in Italy.
 On 10 May 2021, Raaphorst claimed that the design of a boss monster in Capcom's Resident Evil Village resembled a creature from his 2013 film, Frankenstein's Army.
 He stated that the design was used without authorization or credit, calling it a "one to one" copy.
 Raaphorst explained in an interview with Eurogamer that he doesn't expect to receive any royalties from Capcom.
 Although the game appears to draw inspiration from Frankenstein's Army, he doesn't actually own the rights to the film.
 Those belong to MPI Media Group, the U.S.-based company that helped finance and distribute the movie when he partnered with to get the project made.

 In early 2025, Raaphorst and writer Eron Sheean announced that their upcoming film Möbius had entered pre-production, with principal photography scheduled to begin in the summer in the Netherlands.
 The film was being developed by Raaphorst's Mad Scientists collective in collaboration with Brandon Cronenberg and Rob Vermeulen (under Holland Harbour Entertainment BV), and has received support from the Dutch Film Fund.
 That same year, Raaphorst was announced to return to feature filmmaking with Children of the Moor.
 The project was presented at the Frontières Platform at the Marché du Film in Cannes, an industry event supported by Canada's Fantasia Festival and the Marché du Film.
 The film was backed by Raaphorst's creative collective, The Mad Scientists, in collaboration with 52 Films, a U.K.-based production company headed by screenwriter Adam Park.
 The principal photography for Children of the Moor was scheduled to begin in spring 2026.